HarshAgg256/Logify/README.md

 # Logify
 A C/C++ based tool for constructing and evaluating parse trees of propositional logic formulas, including validation of logical proofs using predefined rules.

-# README

-## Logic in Computer Science Assignments
+## Logic in Computer Science

-This repository contains two assignments focused on propositional logic and proof validation in computer science.
-Both assignments are implemented in C/C++ and include tasks for constructing and evaluating parse trees and verifying logical proofs.
+This repository contains two projects focused on propositional logic and proof validation in computer science.
+Both projects are implemented in C/C++ and include tasks for constructing and evaluating parse trees and verifying logical proofs.

 ### Overview